The Control center shows the features in use and the health and security of the network.

 Test rule is listed under Changed until 11 AM the next day.

-Usage check: If Sophos Firewall performs a usage check at 12 noon, and
+Usage check: If Sophos Firewall performs a usage check at noon and the

 Turned off: 01 PM.